-The district continues to make enhancements to our planning processes which allows us to better project financial needs over the next several years.
-We improve this process each year and this past year revealed true value to this practice.
+The District continues to make enhancements to our planning processes which allows us to better project financial needs over the next several years.
+This year, there was a planning focus of gaining more telecommunicator feedback and engagement throughout planning and implementation of new projects.
+We improve the planning process each year and this past year revealed true value to this practice.
 Our strategic plan has a "roadmap" outlining projects for the next five years.
 Having this in place allowed us to quickly pull needed information to submit for the grant funding.
 It also assured that all the projects we requested were well thought out and necessary for the implementation of Next Generation 9-1-1.
 We have project plans available that will allow us to move through planning and procurement at a rapid pace to meet the grant timeline requirements.